Class of 1993

 Katie Dremann Justice, MSN’93, PMC’14, is on staff at East Tennessee State University in Johnson City (2018).

-Nancy Kraft, MSN’93, was selected by VUSN students to receive the Sara K. Archer Award for the neonatal nurse practitioner specialty in August 2018.
+Nancy Kraft, MSN’93, received the Sara K. Archer Excellence in Teaching Award from students in the Neonatal Nurse Practitioner specialty in August 2018.

 Karla Luker, MSN’93, is a family nurse practitioner specializing in internal and family medicine at Murfreesboro Medical Clinic and Surgicenter in Tennessee (2020).